 GRE/GMAT/TOFEL/SAT/IELTS: These exams are helpful for pursuing the higher studies in abroad in the field of science and technology.
 Here, you can get exam pattern, how much you need to score in exam in need to pass the exam, which are institution which offers a quality education according the preference of your place.

 A candidate may take either GRE General Test or GRE Subject Test or both depending upon the courses and the Institute or University requirements.

 The GRE tests the fundamental skills such as Reasoning and Comprehension included - and does not require any subject-specific theoretical study.
 (This is true only for the General GRE Test, and not the GRE Subject, which is required by certain universities.
 In this section, we mean the General GRE Test whenever we refer to the GRE Test)

 GRE or Graduate Record Examination is a consistent examination to get admissions in the graduate colleges or business schools based in United States and many other countries where English is the major language.
-GRE is conducted by Educational Trust Service (ETS), it is an organization based in US.
+GRE is conducted by Educational Testing Service (ETS), it is an organization based in US.
 Candidates who aspire to pursue a Post-Graduation degree in Management, MBA or Doctoral degree are eligible to appear for this examination.
 Additionally GRE has revised the pattern of General Test as there are seven subjects in GRE Exam which tests the candidate’s knowledge in their corresponding field.
-In August 2011 a major change was done and revised the General Test and is known as the utmost used test in the world.
-There is no precise eligibility criteria for opting GRE Exam.
-Candidates can apply for the exam regardless of age and educational qualification.
-But the candidate is supposed to satisfy the eligibility criteria of the institute in which he/she is applying.